Vicuna Research for the Apparel Industry

 South American Camelids

+The Camelids appeared in North America during the Pliocene at the end of which they migrated to Africa and Asia through the Bering Strait some 3 million years ago.
 They evolved there to form the Camelini tribe, including the modern Bactriano camel of Asia with 2 humps and the dromedary, or camel with one hump, located in the Near East and North Africa.
+Similarly, the Camelids migrated south through the Panama isthmus and spread in South America where the Lamini tribe was formed.
+Finally, the ancestral Camelids disappeared in North America.

-Nowadays, The South American Camelids are represented by the Vicuña Vicugna Vicugna (with 2 sub-species: the first one, namely the southern vicuña V.v.vicugna, is located south of the latitude 18S, and is bigger and clearer than the northern Vicuña, the V.v. mensalis), the Guanaco Lama guanico, which would be the ancestor of the domestic lama, the Lama Glama, and of the Alpaca, Lama pacas.
+Nowadays, The South American Camelids are represented by the Vicuna Vicugna Vicugna (with 2 sub-species: the first one, namely the southern Vicuna V.v.vicugna, is located south of the latitude 18S, and is bigger and clearer than the northern Vicuna, the V.v. mensalis), the Guanaco Lama guanico, which would be the ancestor of the domestic lama, the Lama Glama, and of the Alpaca, Lama pacas.
 South American Camelids belong to the Artiodactyla order, sub-order Ruminantia, family Camelidae.

 POPULATION

 It is estimated that the worldwide population of South American Camelids amounts to some 7.5 millions, that are mainly located in four Latin American countries.
-Some 90% of these animals include domestic species (Lamas and Alpacas), whereas the other 10% are made up of wild species (Vicuña and Guanaco).
+Some 90% of these animals include domestic species (Lamas and Alpacas), whereas the other 10% are made up of wild species (Vicuna and Guanaco).

-In the year 2000, out of the total in the continent, some 90% of the Alpacas and 64% of the Vicuñas were located in Peru, whereas 60% of the Llamas were in Bolivia and 95% of the Guanacos in Argentina.
+In the year 2000, out of the total in the continent, some 90% of the Alpacas and 64% of the Vicunas were located in Peru, whereas 60% of the Llamas were in Bolivia and 95% of the Guanacos in Argentina.

 Approximated population of South American Camelids (*)

-Camelids’ distribution in Latin America (*)
+Camelids distribution in Latin America (*)

-Camelids’population in Latin America (*)
+Camelids population in Latin America (*)

-Camelids’distribution in Peru (*)
+Camelids distribution in Peru (*)

-The Vicuña
+The Vicuna

 Vicugna Vicugna Vicugna

-THE VICUÑA AND ITS HABITAT
+THE Vicuna AND ITS HABITAT

-According to the last National Vicuñas’ Census 2000-CONACS, the Vicuñas’ population amounted to 118,678 animals on an area of 6’660,998 hectares in the frame of the Nine Regional Association, representing some 60% of worldwide Vicuñas’ population.
+According to the last National Vicunas Census 2000-CONACS, the Vicunas population amounted to 118,678 animals on an area of 6,660,998 hectares in the frame of the Nine Regional Association, representing some 60% of worldwide Vicunas population.

-Within the Inca Era, the average Vicuñas’ population amounted to 2 million animals thanks to the fact that it was managed in an appropriate way.
-Its utilization was narrowed, because it was considered as a sacred animal, and limited to the “Chaccu” practice (capture) with a strong ritual content.
+Within the Inca Era, the average Vicunas population amounted to 2 million animals thanks to the fact that it was managed in an appropriate way.
+Its utilization was narrowed, because it was considered as a sacred animal, and limited to the Chaccu practice (capture) with a strong ritual content.

-During the conquest and the Vice-Kingdom, began an indiscriminating depredation due to the fineness of its fiber and, in spite of the numerous legal measures passed between 1825 (Bolivar) until 1962, the Vicuñas’ killing went on at an accelerated rhythm mainly due to the international demand of its fiber.
+During the conquest and the Vice-Kingdom, began an indiscriminating depredation due to the fineness of its fiber and, in spite of the numerous legal measures passed between 1825 (Bolivar) until 1962, the Vicunas killing went on at an accelerated rhythm mainly due to the international demand of its fiber.

 Only since the 1960’s, a movement aimed at the preservation of flora and fauna has begun.
 In 1966, an Agreement was signed between the Lucanas Community and the Forestry, Hunting and Fauna Service, which permitted the creation of the Pampa Galeras Refuge.

-Since 1972, on the basis of the Cooperation Agreement between Peru and Germany, technical and financial support could be obtained to implement the project named “ Repopulation and Rational Management of the Wild Vicuña”.
-Thereby, the National Reserve of Pampa Galeras became an experimental center for all the technology related to the Vicuña not only for Peru but also for all the other countries possessing this precious species.
+Since 1972, on the basis of the Cooperation Agreement between Peru and Germany, technical and financial support could be obtained to implement the project named Repopulation and Rational Management of the Wild Vicuna.
+Thereby, the National Reserve of Pampa Galeras became an experimental center for all the technology related to the Vicuna not only for Peru but also for all the other countries possessing this precious species.

-DISTRIBUTION AND CURRENT SITUATION
+DISTRIBUTION AND CURRENT SITUATION.

-The Vicuña lives in the High Andes at an altitude of 3000 to 4000 meters.
-The Vicuñas’ population is currently spread between 9’30’’ S and 29’00’’S in Argentina, Bolivia, Chile and Peru.
+The Vicuna lives in the High Andes at an altitude of 3000 to 4000 meters.
+The Vicunas population is currently spread between 930's and 2900's in Argentina, Bolivia, Chile and Peru.

-It is interesting to stress on the fact that more than the half of the total of Vicuñas living in those countries is located in Peru.
+It is interesting to stress on the fact that more than the half of the total of Vicunas living in those countries is located in Peru.
 However, its preservation in those countries has to face, nowadays, a series of difficulties.
-The Vicuña in Argentina is gradually recovering in spite of the problems related to furtive hunting.
+The Vicuna in Argentina is gradually recovering in spite of the problems related to furtive hunting.
 In Bolivia, the population is unstable due to the lag of continuity in the protection policy established a few years ago.
-In Chile, on the other hand, the Vicuñas’ population is clearly recovering and the threat of its disappearance has recently been moved away.
+In Chile, on the other hand, the Vicunas population is clearly recovering and the threat of its disappearance has recently been moved away.

-Distribution of the Vicuña in Latin America (*)
+Distribution of the Vicuna in Latin America (*)

 The worldwide population is currently stable but could rapidly decrease if an end was put to the conservation’s efforts.

-THE VICUÑA’S SOCIAL BEHAVIOR
+THE Vicuna SOCIAL BEHAVIOR

-The Vicuña is a gregarious and territorial animal whose social organization can be divided in three groups:
+The Vicuna is a gregarious and territorial animal whose social organization can be divided in three groups:

 I.- The Family Group

 This group is made up of a male, approximately 6 or more females and their offspring of the current year.
 It is a territorial family group in which the male is the one defending the territory against other family males or young males.
-At the age of 8 months, the male offspring is expelled from the group and, as this occurs in several family groups, those animals gather and make up the males’ herd.
+At the age of 8 months, the male offspring is expelled from the group and, as this occurs in several family groups, those animals gather and make up the males

 II.-The herds